SHUT YOUR MOUTH!

 - Creator Cameo: Gordon Parks briefly appears as a landlord.

 - Cult Soundtrack: Isaac Hayes' legendary "Theme From Shaft", which is so memetic that it was inducted into the National Recording Registry!

 - Curse Cut Short: The title theme:Isaac Hayes: They say this cat Shaft is a bad mother—

 Isaac Hayes: But I'm talkin' 'bout Shaft!

 Female Chorus: And we can dig it.

-- Flipping the Bird: The original film opens with John Shaft flipping the bird at a cab driver who's honking his horn at him and yelling "Up yours!
+- Flipping the Bird: At the beginning of the original film, Shaft flips the bird at a cab driver who's honking his horn at him and yelling "Up yours!
 Get out of the way!"